dfsp-spirit/NeuroFormats.jl/CONTRIBUTING.md

 If you want to contribute something, the general workflow is:

 - Log into the Github website and fork the NeuroFormats.jl repository to your account.
 - Checkout your forked repository to your computer.
-You will be on the maain branch.
+You will be on the main branch.
 Change to the develop branch.
 - Create a new branch and name it after your feature, e.g., `add_cool_new_feature` or `fix_issue_17`.
 - Make changes to the NeuroFormats code and commit them into your branch.
 - Make sure the existing unit tests are all green (see below).
 Adding new tests for your fix or the new features is even better.